Paragraphs

 The knee replacement surgery will take about 1 to 2 hours.
 It will be preceded by pre-surgical preparation and followed by monitoring in the recovery room.

-You will spend more time in the pre-operative area and recovery than you will in the operation room, due to the time needed for your surgery preparation, administration of anesthesia, and monitoring as you recover from the anesthetic.
+You will spend more time in the pre-operative area and recovery than you will in the operating room, due to the time needed for your surgery preparation, administration of anesthesia, and monitoring as you recover from the anesthetic.

 Special care is taken to relieve pain after the knee replacement surgery.
 If an overnight stay is required, do not hesitate to call for help, even in the middle of the night.
 Regular checks will be made by the nurses.